perl6-community-modules/yaml-pm6/README.md

 ## YAML

-This is the pure Perl 6 implementation of YAML.
+This is the pure Raku implementation of YAML.

     use YAML;
     say dump($any_perl_object);

 ## BENEFITS

-At this point in Perl 6, using YAML is the only way to dump an object graph to text.
-The `.perl` method will stop at object nodes, rather than dumping them further.
-The `.perl` method also cannot dump cyclic data graphs.
+At this point in Raku, using YAML is the only way to dump an object graph to text.
+The `.raku` method will stop at object nodes, rather than dumping them further.
+The `.raku` method also cannot dump cyclic data graphs.
 YAML.pm handles these things fine.

 ## CAVEATS